johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * Which optimizations (e.g., indexes, views) did you create?
 Why?

 In the acronym of CRUD, I am functionally only interested in the 'R'.
 I'm biased towards speed of query results, as the data is being used to load a webpage.
-I will be the only one updating the database, and that infrequently, so the amount of time and complexity involved in updating doesn't bother me.
+I will infrequently update the database myself (quarterly), so the amount of time and complexity involved in updating doesn't bother me.
 I will keep a modest eye on the amount of hard disk memory storage taken up, but even that is mostly inconsequential to me.

 I partitioned off a lot of the listings data into separate categories to speed runtime.
 I created two tables for common numerical and categorical data, and then several other tables for less frequently accessed data (availability, minimum and maximum night, aggregate review statistics).

 The view `map_listings` created in the schema contains all of the fields necessary to populate a JavaScript map of the AirBnB's in DC, and also displaying some basic information at the neighbourhood level.
 This view returns data in 110-150 msec, versus ~500 msec for my original version of the query, cutting query time by at least a third.
 Combining relevant information from multiple tables into one view allows me simplify my map query into one API call: 'SELECT * FROM map_listings'.

 To optimize joins, I built `idx_host_id` and `idx_neighbourhood_id` on the listings table.
 These are the only columns used in making joins that aren't already primary keys, so it should speed queries involving those joins.
+This does lead to increased storage space and longer insert / update times, but the trade-off is acceptable.
+I'm only going to update the data four times a year, and an extra 50MB is no big deal these days, compared to the scale of Big Data available.

 Using an index for purposes other than speeding joins, I built the `idx_lat_long` to optimize load time of the map, which has a marker for every listing.